Grey-legged tinamou: Reproduction

-Although there is no available information on the reproduction of the grey-legged tinamou, most tinamous species are ground nesters, typically choosing to nest in the depressions of the buttress roots of trees.
+Although there is no available information on the reproduction of the grey-legged tinamou, most tinamou species are ground nesters, typically choosing to nest in the depressions of the buttress roots of trees.

 Conservation

 In 2020 the IUCN classified the grey-legged tinamou as Least Concern, although there were calls to reclassified the species due to global population declines in the last two years in certain parts of their range.
 This is primarily due to increased threat from deforestation.
 The species is also threatened by hunting practices in the area.
 Indeed the regions the grey-legged tinamou is most commonly found is facing significant anthropogenic changes. although due to their large fragmented range there was yet to be detailed survey of their populations across their entire range.